 The Byzantine empire or the Eastern Roman Empire was one of the successor states to the Roman empire.
-The Byzantine empire adopted Rome's bureaucracy, which had many levels and was quite convoluted.
+The Byzantine empire adopted Rome's bureaucracy, which was somewhat convoluted.
 Furthermore, the Byzantine army, much like the army of the later Roman empire tended to play a big role in succession, etc. which is what leads to the names used in this paper.